The Hillsberg Report

 Southern California wildfires: A policy, science, and economic perspective

 The SoCal fires have been all over national news for days.
-During this week's episode of the All In podcast, David Friedberg & Chamath Palihapitiya broke down their perspectives on the science and policy behind this catastrophe.
+During this week's episode of the All In podcast, David Friedberg and Chamath Palihapitiya broke down their perspectives on the science and policy behind this catastrophe.

 High-wind events, including Santa Ana winds over 100 mph, are becoming more frequent, while extreme heat, flooding, and drought add to the region’s vulnerability.

 I am not going to take a personal position on the leadership, policy, and regulations, but from what I am learning, it is clear that California's regulations and policy have hampered the region's ability to maintain fire safety.
-Regulation on clearing out dead trees and brush, along with leadership decisions on water management need to be evaluated.
+Regulation on clearing out dead trees and brush, along with leadership decisions on water management, need to be evaluated.

-When a combination of 1) Increasingly destructive weather events 2) Heavy regulation and poor decision making impacting location safety and 3) An inability to raise rates all come together, it simply becomes impossible for an insurance company to make a positive return.
+When a combination of 1) increasingly destructive weather events, 2) heavy regulation and poor decision making impacting location safety, and 3) an inability to raise rates all come together, it simply becomes impossible for an insurance company to make a positive return.

 So how do we handle insurance moving forward?
 For one, people may stop choosing to live in areas where major weather events are becoming more common.
 Additionally, state residents will likely be looking for changes to leadership and policy to ensure their safety.